 A little history:

-Environmental justice was a movement started in the 80s by a bunch of African – American people in the US when they realized that their neighborhood is being ruined in the name of “developing humankind”.
-Some conglomerate was trying to dump toxic waste next to their homes which triggered the residents of that region.
+Environmental justice was a movement started in the 80s by a group of African – American people in the US when they realized that their neighborhood is being ruined in the name of “developing humankind”.
+A business was trying to dump toxic waste next to their homes, which angered the residents of that region.

 Anyone who does anything to hurt nature can be sued in India including the Government.